yanghe7744/zoj/README.md

 # zoj
-Solutions to accepted problems on Zhengjiang University Online Judge.
+Source code of accepted problems on ZOJ by yanghe7744.